Stephen-Hamilton-C/black-plus-material/README.md

 ## Installing

-Not yet available on the VS Code Extensions Marketplace
+Not yet available on the VS Code Extensions Marketplace.
+You can find a pre-built VSIX package in [releases](https://github.com/Stephen-Hamilton-C/black-plus-material/releases)

 ## Recommended Plugins and settings